ecomfe/react-hooks/packages/optimistic/README.md

-# @huse/optimistic
+# optimistic

 Provides a set of react hooks to help manage optimistic states.

 As previously stated in [redux-optimistic-thunk](https://github.com/ecomfe/redux-optimistic-thunk#why-this-middleware), manually managing optimistic states, commits, rollbacks and transactions are not ideal model of state management.
 React hooks provides powers to manage states in a more functional way, and this library aimed to build optimistic functions above hooks.

 **This library requires [ES6 Generators](https://caniuse.com/#feat=es6-generators) to work.**